xf6wang/ts-docs/vconn-args.en.rst

 To enable better Layer 4 routing it would be very helpful to be extend the transaction and session rguments to virtual connections.
 Plugins can then easily pass data from early intervention (layer 4) callbacks to transaction (layer 7) callbacks.
-For plugins such arguments are only needed to be attached to :code:`INKVConnInternal` and :code:`NetVConnection` as there aren't any other virtual connection types accessible from the plugin API.
+For plugins such arguments only needto be attached to :code:`INKVConnInternal` and :code:`NetVConnection` as there aren't any other virtual connection types accessible from the plugin API.

 In terms of implementation the primary issue is adding a hook that a plugin can use to clean up resources.
 There are already sufficient early intervention hooks to set the data but both